brianbirrell/robinhood-ai-trading-bot/README.md

 3. The script will automatically fetch the MFA secret from 1Password if `ROBINHOOD_MFA_SECRET` is not provided.

 For more information on setting up 1Password Service Accounts, read the guide: [Get started with 1Password Service Accounts](https://developer.1password.com/docs/service-accounts/get-started/)

+##### Option 3: Use MFA Prompt (Interactive Input)
+If you prefer to manually enter your MFA code each time the bot runs, you can enable the interactive prompt:
+1. Set `ROBINHOOD_MFA_PROMPT = True` in your `config.py` file.
+2. When the bot starts and MFA is required, it will prompt you to enter your MFA token on the command line.
+3. Enter the 6-digit code from your authenticator app when prompted.

+This option is useful if you want to keep your MFA secret secure and not store it in configuration files, or if you prefer to manually control when MFA codes are generated.

 ### Running the Bot
 Start the bot with: